Dr Anna Plyushteva

 About

 Anna is Departmental Research Lecturer at the School of Geography and the Environment and the Transport Studies Unit.
-Anna's current work is organised around three key themes: gender and mobilities of care; infrastructures and the socio-material organisation of cities; everyday economies.
+Her current work is organised around three key themes: gender and care; infrastructures of urban mobility; and everyday economies.

 Anna was appointed in 2019, having previously worked as a Marie Sklodowska-Curie Postdoctoral Fellow at the Free University Brussels (2017-2019), and Research Associate and Programme Coordinator at the Transport Studies Unit (2016).
 Her work draws on a range of mostly qualitative methods and currently focuses on South-East Europe and the UK.
-Anna's doctoral research at University College London (2016) focused on new ways of understanding the impact of a new metro line on commuters in Sofia, Bulgaria.
-Anna’s work to date has been funded by the ESRC, EC Horizon 2020, and the University of Oxford John Fell Fund.
+Anna holds a PhD (2016) in Human Geography from University College London.
+Her work has been funded by the ESRC, EC Horizon 2020, and the University of Oxford John Fell Fund.

 Current Research

-Gender and mobilities of care.
-Work on this theme has focused on gendered roles and lifecourse transitions in everyday mobilities of care in the Philippines and the UK.
-From 2024, a new research project, with Dr Jennie Middleton, will examine the role of care in the everyday mobilities of children with non-visible disabilities.
+Gender and care.
+Anna’s work on this theme has examined the gendered roles and lifecourse transitions in care-related mobility in the Philippines and the UK.
+Currently, Anna is Co-I on the ESRC-funded project Care on the Move (2024-2026, PI Middleton), which focuses on the everyday mobilities of children with non-visible disabilities.

-Infrastructures and the socio-material organisation of cities.
+Infrastructures of urban mobility.
 Under this theme, Anna has examined how infrastructures as socio-technical relations organise urban life spatially and temporally.
-Recently, this has included examining the interactions of transport, household waste, and drainage systems in the production of flood risk in Manila, the Philippines.
+For instance, recent work has traced the production of urban flood risk in Manila, the Philippines, at the intersections of transport, household waste, and drainage systems.
+Current work examines the enactment of reversibility in the production of urban infrastructure futures in Bulgaria and the UK.

 Everyday economies.
-This strand of work draws on economic sociology and cultural economy to understand how everyday practices of money and finance are organised.
-Recent work under this theme has focused on transport affordability in Sofia, Bulgaria, as a situated relation; the moral arguments around ‘fare evasion’; and the negotiation of money worries within intimate relationships.
+This strand of work draws on economic sociology and geography to understand how households navigate economic and emotional relations.
+Recent work under this theme has focused on transport affordability as a situated relation; the moral arguments around ‘fare evasion’; and the negotiation of money worries within intimate relationships.

 Teaching and Supervision